 We have Jackson Riviera’s, Oldtown Vapors and twisters.
 Kayaks are the best option for lower water times.

-We offer primitive/non electric sites with a river view.
+We offer electric and primitive/non electric sites with a river view.
+We also have a covered wagon that sleeps 8 and includes A/C and electricity.
 There are modern showers and restrooms facilities.
-Call 812-365-2705 ext 0 for more details or to make a reservations.
+Call 812-633-4806, ext.
+2 for more details or to make a reservations.

 Tubes and boards are not recommended on Blue River.
 We won’t prohibit them, but we want you to enjoy you trip.